plang85/plang85.github.io/_posts/2017-10-13-anns-vs-sim-why.md

 These operations during evaluation is what make neural network approaches so attractive, for they cater to embarrasingly parallel implementations.

+Another, more subtle, performance advantage lies in the [compute-bound](https://medium.com/@culurciello/computation-and-memory-bandwidth-in-deep-neural-networks-16cbac63ebd5) nature of neural network computation, as opposed to the dominant memory-bound nature observed in most PDE based applications.

 ### Explicit trade-offs